Shrove Tuesday: History

 The tradition of marking the start of Lent has been documented for centuries. Ælfric of Eynsham's "Ecclesiastical Institutes" from around 1000 AD states: "In the week immediately before Lent everyone shall go to his confessor and confess his deeds and the confessor shall so shrive him as he then may hear by his deeds what he is to do [in the way of penance]".
 By the time of the late Middle Ages, the celebration of Shrovetide lasted until the start of Lent.

-It was traditional in many societies to eat pancakes or other foods made with the butter, eggs and fat or lard that would need to be used up before the beginning of Lent.
+During the liturgical season of Lent, believers have historically abstained from rich foods such as meat, eggs, lacticinia (dairy products), and alcohol—a practice that continues in Eastern Christianity (in denominations such as the Coptic Orthodox Church) and among Western Christian congregations practicing the Daniel Fast.
+Shrovetide provided Christians with the opportunity to use up these foods prior to the start of the 40-day fasting season of Lent.
+Prior to the 6th century, Lent was normatively observed through the practice of the Black Fast, which enjoins fasting from food and liquids, with the allowance of one vegetarian meal after sunset.
+The tradition of pancake breakfasts during Shrovetide, as well as that of pancake races, owes itself to this practice of "using up the surplus eggs, milk and butter" prior to Lent.
+As such, it was traditional in many societies to eat pancakes or other foods made with the butter, eggs and fat or lard that would need to be used up before the beginning of Lent.
 Similar foods are fasnachts and pączki.
 The specific custom of British Christians eating pancakes on Shrove Tuesday dates to the 16th century.

 Along with its emphasis on feasting, another theme of Shrove Tuesday involves Christians repenting of their sins in preparation to begin the season of Lent in the Christian liturgical calendar.
 In many Christian parish churches, both Protestant and Roman Catholic, a popular Shrove Tuesday tradition is the ringing of the church bells (on this day, the toll is known as the Shriving Bell) "to call the faithful to confession before the solemn season of Lent" and for people to "begin frying their pancakes".

 Terminology

-The word shrove is a form of the English word shrive, which means to obtain absolution for one's sins by way of Confession and doing penance.
+The word shrove is a form of the English word shrive, which means to give absolution for someone's sins by way of Confession and doing penance.
 Thus Shrove Tuesday was named after the custom of Christians to be "shriven" before the start of Lent.